-Provides outreach services to high-risk, street involved individuals with substance abuse problems.
+Provides outreach services to high-risk, street involved individuals with substance abuse issues.
 Program is funded solely through Alberta Health Services.
-One full time staff member provides supports, referrals, services and information for individuals experiencing addictions and/or mental health problems
+One full time staff member provides supports, referrals, services and information for individuals experiencing addictions and/or mental health issues.

-Only one in three people who experience a mental health problem or illness - and as few as one in four children or youth - report that they have sought and received services and treatment.
+Only one in three individuals who experience a mental health issue or illness - and as few as one in four children or youth - report that they have sought and received services and treatment.

 -Mental Health Commission of Canada

 The goal is to engage high-risk, street involved populations and increase access to information about and participation in substance abuse treatment programs and services.

 - Provide referrals and connection to other community supports

 - Provide education on addictions, mental health and harm reduction